I went to Lyon last Saturday to see an exhibit of graphic novel artist, HUGO PRATT: HORIZON LINES at MUSÉE DES CONFLUENCE.

 You're immediately drawn in.

-For once wall notes were in English, French and Italian.
+For once wall notes were in English, French & Italian.
 Pratt was born in Venice, spent early years in Africa and lived in London, Argentina, Brazil, Paris, Lausanne.
 And in general traveled the world searching for settings for his main character, adventurer/sailr/hero, CORTO MALTESE, who somewhat resembles Burt Lancaster...as well as Hugo Pratt himself.

-Plus he does good seagulls...
+Plus he does excellent seagulls...

 Wonderfully loose sketch sheets